 Except I lied again, this time by omission.
 If general responsibility for deployed systems' actions is a blind spot for most engineering-adjacent people, personal responsibility is a blind spot within the blind spot.

-This is the main, irreducible difference between humans and LLMs.
-A world full of LLMs in positions of authority is a world full of nepo psychopaths, having no shame, second thoughts, or personal consequences for lying, making mistakes, or neglecting their duties.
+This is the irreducible difference between humans and LLMs.
+A world full of LLMs in positions of authority is a world full of nepo psychopaths, having no shame, second thoughts, or personal consequences for lying, making mistakes, or being negligent.
 Being a nepo psychopath is a ceiling of what an LLM can achieve: an agent with human intelligence saying they care or that they feel bad for their mistakes, but feeling neither, and bearing no responsibility.

 This world is entirely avoidable.

-To avoid it, we need to recognise the value of human caring.
-Not just in emotional terms, but as something that professionals bring to the table.
+We need to recognise the value of human caring.
+Not just emphatically, but as something that professionals bring to the table.

-We need to look beyond KPIs.
-It's ironic that most engineers working on automating professionals away based on benchmarks would at the same time recognise that their KPIs are reductive.
+We need to take caring into account when judging KPIs.
+It's ironic that most engineers wishing to automate professionals away based on benchmarks would recognise that judging their own output on KPIs is reductive.

-We can feel bad, we can go to jail, and we recognise that in each other.
+We can feel bad, we can go to jail, we recognise that in each other.